-The SOM Foundation is pleased to announce the third annual SOM Foundation Research Prize.
-The awards program, which comprises two $40,000 grants awarded to faculty-led interdisciplinary teams, is designed to cultivate new ideas and meaningful research that addresses the critical issues of our time.
+The SOM Foundation is pleased to announce the opening of the 2022 European Research Prize.
+The €20,000 prize will be awarded to a faculty-led interdisciplinary team based in Europe to conduct original research that contributes to this year’s topic, “Shaping Our World Through Air.”
+The European Research Prize was created in 2021 to cultivate new ideas and meaningful research that addresses the critical issues of our time.

 Architect and structural engineer Werner Sobek, founder of Werner Sobek Group, was honored during the second International Research and Design Forum for his contributions to the fields of architecture and engineering.
 In 1983, Sobek received the Fazlur Rahman Khan International Fellowship from the SOM Foundation.